celestinhavy/BurundiTanganyikaBasin/README.md

-# LakeTanganyikaBasinBurundi
+# Lake Tanganyika Basin, Burundi
-Supplementary data supporting the research on land use/cover change and their socio-ecological implications in the Lake Tanganyika Basin, Burundi.
+This repository provides supplementary materials supporting the assesment and predictive modelling of land use/cover change impacts on habitat quality and cultural ecosystem services in the Lake Tanganyika Basin, Burundi.
-The repository provides resources and supporting materials associated with the study.